bungle/lua-resty-route/README.md

 * `/files/test.txt` etc.

-In that case the provided function (that answers only HTTP `GET` requests in this example), will be called also with these to captures `"test"` (function argument `file`) and `txt` (function argument `ext`).
+In that case the provided function (that answers only HTTP `GET` requests in this example), will be called also with these captures:
+`"test"` (function argument `file`) and `txt` (function argument `ext`).

 For many, the regular expressions are more familiar and more powerfull.